polterguy/polterguy.github.io/tutorials/database-crud/index.md

-additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start modifying your endpoint Hyperlambda files.
+additional business logic to your files, etc. So even though the code is not very _DRY_ in its original state, separate endpoint files for separate operations are still typically useful, and a feature you will learn to appreciate further down the road, as you start modifying your Hyperlambda files.

-If you want to see the power of these CRUD slots you can check out the documentation for the magic.data.common module, which you can find in the reference documentation for Magic.
+If you want to see the power of these CRUD slots you can check out the documentation for the [magic.data.common](/documentation/magic.data.common/) module, which you can find in the reference documentation for Magic.

 ## Wrapping up